Wheel of Time characters

 I use a Cricut Maker to produce custom fabric elements.
 Thom's cape is actually two capes glued together -- a white one on the outside and a red one for the lining.
 (The Great Hunt makes clear that the inner lining does not have patches.)
 I printed the patches on the outer white cloth using the "freezer paper method."
 I ironed a sheet of white poly-cotton broadcloth onto a sheet of freezer paper, then cut the pair to exactly 8.5" x 11".
 That allowed me to print the patchwork design onto the cloth with an inkjet printer, then I removed the freezer paper.
 Finally I treated the broadcloth (printed white and unprinted red) with a fabric stiffener, and used the Cricut to create precise cuts.
 I used a small amount of Fray Check to keep the cut edges from fraying, and glued them together with fabric glue.
 I have since discovered that gluestik (as we used in kindergarden) works better for this purpose.

 Feel free to download the images in this gallery and to use them for non-commercial purposes.
-If you wish to re-post them online, you may do so as long as you give me credit by either citing me (Rick Martin) as the artist, linking to this site, and/or linking to my Facebook page.
+If you wish to re-post them online, you may do so as long as you give me credit by either citing me (Rick Martin) as the artist, linking to this site, and/or linking to my Facebook page or my Twitter account.

 I am not affiliated with Robert Jordan or the Bandersnatch Group in any way.